Amiosen/Amiosen/README.md

 - 🧑🏻‍💻 developing web applications using Django

-- 👀 interested in web development and DevOps
+- 👀 interested in Web Development, DevOps and Data Science

 - 📟 Technologies I work with:
     - Python